Mr-KulwinderSingh/IphoneLoversBlog/README.md

 For registered users to be able add, edit and delete their own comment.

 ### Blog Goals:
-Offers a platform about the community who love smartphone and related technology.
+Offers a platform about the community who loves smartphone and related technology.
 Provide registered users the access to like, comment with full CRUD functionality.